wp-plugins/catablog/readme.txt

 == Changelog ==

+= 0.8.0 =
+* Stable release candidate
+* PayPal support, give CataBlog items a price and product code to easily setup a store
+* Allow users to decide if they want the thumbnails to be a cropped version of the original

 = 0.7.6 =
 * Fixed readme.txt file so users will be warned of potential data loss when upgrading.

 = 0.7.5 =
-* Images now maintain their aspect ration and are no longer distorted when being resized.
+* Images now maintain their aspect ratio and are no longer distorted when being resized.
 * Background color for resized images can be set in the options page.
 * Catalog items can be reordered with a simple drag and drop interface.
 * Simplified the installation code to make future upgrades smoother.